Security-Onion-Solutions/securityonion-docs/af-packet.rst

 tcpreplay
 ---------

-If you try to test AF_PACKET load balancing using tcpreplay locally, please note that load balancing will not work properly and all (or most) traffic will be handled by the first worker in the AF_PACKET cluster.
-If you need to test AF_PACKET load balancing properly, you can run tcpreplay on another machine connected to your AF_PACKET machine.
+If you try to test AF-PACKET load balancing using tcpreplay locally, please note that load balancing will not work properly and all (or most) traffic will be handled by the first worker in the AF-PACKET cluster.
+If you need to test AF-PACKET load balancing properly, you can run tcpreplay on another machine connected to your AF-PACKET machine.